sony/esstra/README.md

 generates a binary file with metadata embedded by ESSTRA Core.

-This is a very useful feature when you compile some open source (or closed or whatever) projects and also want information ESSTRA generates for them.
+This is a very useful feature when you compile some open-source (or closed or whatever) projects and also want information ESSTRA generates for them.

 For more details about installing/uninstalling the spec file,